davidesantangelo/vsum/README.md

 *   **Parallel Summation:**
     *   `vsum_parallel_sum_int`, `vsum_parallel_sum_float`, `vsum_parallel_sum_double`
     *   Utilizes POSIX threads (pthreads) to divide the summation task across multiple CPU cores for maximum throughput.
-    *   Dynamically determines the number of threads based on array size and available cores (up to a defined maximum).
+    *   Dynamically determines the number of threads based on array size and available cores (via `sysconf`), capped at a reasonable internal maximum.
     *   Includes a fallback to sequential processing for small arrays or if thread creation fails.
 *   **SIMD Accelerated Summation:**
     *   `vsum_simd_sum_int`, `vsum_simd_sum_float`, `vsum_simd_sum_double`
     *   Leverages AVX/AVX2 intrinsics on x86-64 architectures if available **at runtime** for substantial speedups.
     *   **Includes fallbacks to SSE/SSE2** if AVX/AVX2 are not supported, providing acceleration on a wider range of x86-64 CPUs.
-    *   Performs runtime CPU feature detection (using CPUID) to safely use the best available SIMD instructions (AVX2, AVX, SSE2, SSE) for summation.
+    *   Performs runtime CPU feature detection (using CPUID) to safely use the best available SIMD instructions (AVX2, AVX, SSE3, SSE2, SSE) for summation.
+Uses SSE3 horizontal adds (`hadd`) for float/double sums when available.
-    *   Checks array pointer alignment for AVX/AVX2 paths and uses faster aligned load instructions when possible, falling back to unaligned loads otherwise.
-SSE/SSE2 paths typically use unaligned loads for simplicity.
+    *   Checks array pointer alignment once per call for AVX/AVX2 paths and uses faster aligned load instructions when possible, falling back to unaligned loads otherwise.
+SSE/SSE2 paths typically use unaligned loads.
     *   Uses 64-bit integer accumulation (`vsum_simd_sum_int`) or double-precision floating-point accumulation where appropriate to prevent overflow/precision loss during summation.
     *   Includes a standard scalar fallback if no suitable SIMD instructions are available or the array is too small.
 *   **Cache-Friendly Summation:**
     *   `vsum_cache_friendly_sum_int`, `vsum_cache_friendly_sum_float`, `vsum_cache_friendly_sum_double`
     *   Processes the array sequentially.
-(Primarily for demonstration/comparison against optimized methods; modern prefetchers are often effective for simple sequential access).
+(Primarily for demonstration/comparison).
+*   **Compiler Optimization Hints:** Uses the `restrict` keyword on array parameters to potentially allow better optimization by the compiler.
-*   **Modular Design:** Provided as a simple header (`vsum.h`) and implementation (`vsum.c`) for easy integration into projects requiring fast array summation.
+*   **Modular Design:** Provided as a simple header (`vsum.h`) and implementation (`vsum.c`) for easy integration.

 ## Dependencies

 *   **POSIX Threads (pthreads):** Required for the parallel summation features.
 Most Unix-like systems (Linux, macOS) provide this.
 Link with `-pthread`.
+*   **POSIX `sysconf`:** Used to determine the number of online processors for dynamic thread count adjustment.
+Available on most Unix-like systems.
+Requires `<unistd.h>`.
-*   **(Optional) AVX/AVX2/SSE/SSE2 Support:** For the SIMD summation features to provide acceleration, the target CPU must support the corresponding instructions.
-The library performs runtime checks, so it will safely fall back to scalar code if SIMD is not present, even if compiled with SIMD flags (like `-mavx2` or `-msse2`).
-Most x86-64 CPUs support at least SSE2.
+*   **(Optional) AVX/AVX2/SSE/SSE2/SSE3 Support:** For the SIMD summation features to provide acceleration, the target CPU must support the corresponding instructions.
+The library performs runtime checks, so it will safely fall back to scalar code if SIMD is not present, even if compiled with SIMD flags (like `-mavx2` or `-msse3`).
+Most x86-64 CPUs support at least SSE2; SSE3 is common and improves float/double horizontal sums.
-*   **Compiler Intrinsics Support:** Requires a compiler (like GCC or Clang) that supports Intel intrinsics (`immintrin.h`, `emmintrin.h`, `xmmintrin.h`) and CPUID (`cpuid.h`) on x86-64.
-SSE3 intrinsics (`pmmintrin.h`) are used for horizontal sums if available (detected by compiler via `__SSE3__`), otherwise a store-and-sum fallback is used.
+*   **Compiler Intrinsics Support:** Requires a compiler (like GCC or Clang) that supports Intel intrinsics (`immintrin.h`, `pmmintrin.h` for SSE3, `emmintrin.h`, `xmmintrin.h`) and CPUID (`cpuid.h`) on x86-64.

 ## Compilation